What is Ad Refresh?

 User experience considerations

-This is particularly true on sites with significant mobile usage (particular users accessing outside of Wi-Fi), those that already have heavy pages and those who’s users are likely to have slow connections.
-The types of ads you accept should also be considered as the load from a refreshing text unit vs a refreshing rich media unit can differ greatly.
+Sites with significant mobile usage (particular users accessing outside of Wi-Fi), those that already have heavy pages and those whose users are likely to have slow connections will be most impacted by load time.
+The types of ads you accept should also be considered, as the load from a refreshing text unit vs a refreshing rich media unit can differ greatly.

 How to refresh ad units